pabloviquez/til/docker/run-mysql-specific-version.md

 First, what version do you want/neeed?

-Go to: https://hub.docker.com/_/mysql?tab=tags and search for the version required, and copy the ```docker pull``` command.
+Go to: https://hub.docker.com/_/mysql?tab=tags search for the version required, and copy the ```docker pull``` command.
 For the sake of this example, I will use MySQL 5.7.22.

 ![Docker MySQL 5.7.22 Image Example](img/docker_tag_mysql.png "Docker MySQL 5.7.22 Image Example")